adtgroup8/project/README.md

 **Group 8: Swapnali Gujar, Alexis Perez, Yeon Soo Chung**

 ## Introduction
-Using a salary dataset from Kaggle containing records of various data science-related job types, experience level, employment type collected during 2020-2023, our database application will provide supplementary statistics aimed at professionals who are interested in using this data to explore the data science field as their career choice by getting insights into salary and thus professional growth.
+Using a salary dataset from Kaggle containing records of various data science-related jobs, and related salary information, collected during 2020-2023, our database application will provide supplementary visualizations aimed at professionals who are interested in using this data to explore the data science field as their career choice by getting insights into salary and thus professional growth.
 Our app is aimed at students interested in data-oriented fields and experienced professionals looking to make a career switch.
 Also, users such as hiring managers, recruiters and startup founders can benefit from our app by getting realistic salary expectations.

 Our dataset was obtained from Kaggle (https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023), and it includes ~5000 data points and the following attributes: